Simultaneous Linearization of Diffeomorphisms of Isotropic Manifolds: KAM Scheme

-\begin{rem} In the above lemma, we could instead have assumed that there exist stationary measures for which both the top exponent and the sum of the all the exponents were arbitrarily small and concluded the same result.
-The reason being if we had considered $\Lambda_1-\Lambda_d$ in equation \eqref{eqn:lyap_est_1}, the coefficients of the strain terms would still be positive and so we could conclude the same result.
+\begin{rem} In the above lemma, we could instead have assumed that there exist stationary measures for which both the top exponent and the sum of all the exponents were arbitrarily small and concluded the same result.
+The reason being if we had considered $\Lambda_1-\Lambda_d$ in equation \eqref{eqn:lyap_est_1}, the coefficients of the strain terms would still have the same sign and so we could conclude the same result.
 By related modifications, one can produce many other formulations of the main result in \cite{dolgopyat2007simultaneous} that require other hypotheses on the Lyapunov exponents. \end{rem}